AndruTjalas1/Auto-Mute/README.md

 **Script not muting?**
 - Verify time format is "HH:MM" (24-hour format)
 - Check day names match exactly (e.g., "Monday", not "monday")
-- Run in terminal mode to see error messages
+- Run in console mode to see error messages: `python auto_mute.py`

 **Can't stop background process?**
 - Run `stop_auto_mute.ps1`
 - Or use Task Manager to kill `pythonw.exe` process
+- To remove from autostart: `powershell -ExecutionPolicy Bypass -File remove_autostart.ps1`

 **Hotkey not working?**
-- Ensure script is running
+- Ensure script is running: `powershell -ExecutionPolicy Bypass -File check_status.ps1`
 - Check no other application is using `Ctrl+Shift+M`
 - May require running as administrator

+**Python not found errors?**
+- Verify Python is installed and in PATH: `python --version`
+- Or use full path to Python: `C:\Auto-Mute\.venv\Scripts\python.exe auto_mute.py`

 ## 🤝 Contributing